apache/flink/docs/libs/gelly_guide.md

 {% endhighlight %}

 The following example illustrates the usage of the edge direction option.
-Vertices update their values to contain a list of all their in-neighbors.

 {% highlight java %}

 Graph<Long, HashSet<Long>, Double> graph = ...